ernestoalejo/laravel-validator/README.md

 Some requirements receive arguments (like the minlength one).
 You can pass integer and string literals in a function-like way.

+String literals can be wrapper with simple `'` and double quotes `"`.

 ```
 string foo {required minlength(3)}